nlrb/com.weather-sensors/README.md

 A battery alarm will only be shown when the sensor and the protocol support this.

-Each sensor also has a static setting page.
+Each sensor also has a settings page.
 This will show some (read-only) information about the sensor and e.g. the last date/time data was received from the sensor.

 ![](http://homey.ramonbaas.nl/weather/device_settings.png)

+For a number of types (temperature, humidity, pressure and luminance) you can also define an 'offset' for a sensor value.
+If e.g. a sensor a reports a value that is always too high, you can define an offset that is added to the read value.
+Use e.g. and offset of '-1.4' to reduce the sensor value on the mobile card by 1.4.
+Or use '0.3' to increase the value.

 ### Settings